auroraGPT-ANL/questions-ui/README.md

 #run the container
 docker run \
     -d \                          #run in daemonized mode
-    --rm \                      #run in an ephemerial container -p 8000:8000 \              #expose the port
+    --rm \                        #run in an ephemerial container; this does not make the volumes e.g data ephemerial -p 8000:8000 \                #expose the port
-    -v ./data:/app/files        #mount the directory for file uploads -v ./db:/app/db             #mount the directory for the database -E WEB_CONCURRENCY=$(nproc) #set the uvicorn processes
+    -v ./data:/app/files \        #mount the directory for file uploads -v ./db:/app/db      \        #mount the directory for the database -e WEB_CONCURRENCY=$(nproc) \ #set the uvicorn processes questionsui
-    questionsui
 ```